active-logic/activelogic-cs/Doc/QuickStart.md

 ## Logging

-While the Active Logic logging/history tracing APIs are available in the Github repository, visual logging typically requires engine/editor integration.
+While the Active Logic logging/history tracing APIs are available in this repository, visual logging normally requires engine/editor integration.
 For an overview of how visual logging works in Unity, refer to the [Unity Quick Start Guide](QuickStart-Unity.md).

 **NOTE**: *AL is debugger friendly.
 Getting productive without visual logging is possible, notably if you are using unit/functional tests.*